GameBridgeAI/ts_serialize/docs/polymorphism.md

   }
 }

-// Serialize using JSON.parse, read `colour` off of the parsed object, then parse using the value provided in `@PolymorphicSwitch` const redClass = polymorphicClassFromJSON( MyColourClass,
+// Serialize using JSON.parse, read `colour` off of the parsed object
+// then parse using the value provided in `@PolymorphicSwitch` const redClass = polymorphicClassFromJSON( MyColourClass,
   `{"colour":"RED","crimson":true}`,